I have always been interested in people and their stories.

 Graduate school rekindled a love of writing for me.
 I started blogging and wanted to write under a pen name.
 I decided to use an abbreviated version of my childhood nickname “Bessie Mae Mucho,” a silly southern take on the famous Spanish song “Bésame Mucho.”
 In February 2010 I became a skirtsetter blogger for skirt.com.
 I once won a writing contest for skirt and my prize was a copy of the book My Formerly Hot Life, which seemed cruelly apropos but still made my day . . . because there is nothing like putting yourself out there — and then feeling like someone gets you.

 I have partnered with The Charlotte Observer, first as a contributor during the 2012 DNC with a daily editorial page column, Left Turn, Right Turn; and most recently with the blogs Worst Mom Ever, Miracle on Curbstone Street, Mom and Pop, Because Friends, Team Mom, and A Few Good Moms: Can you handle the truth? for MomsCharlotte on Charlotte.com.
-I have enjoyed writing for neighborhood publications and for the women’s civic group DVA Charlotte.
-And I am very excited to have found a place for my political musings on The Huffington Post.
+I have enjoyed writing for neighborhood publications, for the women’s civic group DVA Charlotte, and for Huffington Post.

 I see stories all around me every day – and this is where I tell them.